ninabarzh/ipa/content/en/docs/workshops/detect-fakes/deepfake-response-kit.md

 ---

-## Checklist card – How to spot a deepfake or digital hoax
+## Checklist card – How to spot a deepfake

 **Trust your senses, but verify your source.**